"How do I stop my QuickTime from lagging when I am recording my games?"

 I believe many MacBook users have also come into the same problems mentioned above.
 As the built-in video player & screen recorder of the MacBook/iMac, QuickTime can be counted as versatile.
-However when it comes to the fluency of recording and the size of the recorded videos, it will lose its competitive edge.
+However, when it comes to the fluency of recording and the size of the recorded videos, it will lose its competitive edge.
 The first user above added that QuickTime is choppy both when it is recording and playing videos.
-The other user found the size of the recorded file was way too big, like 1 GB for a 2 minute recording, which are hogging big chunks of disk space in his 128 GB MacBook Air.
+The other user found the size of the recorded file was way too big, like 1 GB for a 2-minute recording, which is hogging big chunks of disk space in his 128 GB MacBook Air.

 Now let's look at the solutions to stop lags and reduce file size in QuickTime screen recording.
 And if you are disappointed with QuickTime, you may switch to a third-party screen recorder - FonePaw Screen Recorder, which can record videos on Mac in a smaller size without lagging.

 - Solution A: Change the Resolution from System Preferences

 - Solution B: Export as Medium Quality

 - Solution D: Convert the format MOV to MP4 using the third-party app

 You May Like:

 Changing display resolution on MacBook/iMac to lower resolution can help to make QuickTime less laggy and get the recorded videos smaller in size, although you have to sacrifice a little visual quality.

 Double-click the gear icon (System Preferences) from the toolbar on the bottom.

 Click the menu icon on the top.